glynnbird/redis-tools/README.md

   # export all keys starting with ABC to stdout
   ./redis_export.php "ABC*"

-  # export keys with Lookup in the key, to a file
+  # export keys with ABC anywhere in the key, to a file
   ./redis_export.php "*ABC* > text.txt

   # export all keys to a file